The Brain Unveiled

 The theory leans heavily on the work of David Haig of Harvard, who argued in the 1990s that pregnancy was in part a biological struggle for resources between the mother and unborn child.
 Natural selection should favor mothers who limit the nutritional costs of pregnancy and have more offspring, but it should also favor fathers whose offspring maximize the nutrients they receive during gestation.

-Biologists call this gene imprinting an epigenetic effect, meaning that it changes the behavior of the gene without altering its chemical composition.
-This occurs by muffling a gene, for instance, with a chemical marker that makes it hard for the cell to read the genetic code.
+Evidence that this struggle is being waged at the level of individual genes is accumulating.
+An epigenetic effect changes the behavior of the gene without altering its chemical composition.
+This occurs by muffling a gene with a marker that makes it hard for the cell to read the genetic code.

-To illustrate how such genetic reshaping works, Dr. Crespi and Dr. Badcock point to a remarkable group of children.
+To illustrate how such genetic reshaping works, Crespi and Badcock point to a remarkable group of children.
 Those with the genetic disorder called Angelman syndrome typically have a jerky gait, appear unusually happy and have difficulty communicating.
 Those born with a genetic problem known as Prader-Willi syndrome often are placid and compliant as youngsters.